blaisemGH/PowerShell/README.md

 ### RunspaceRunner

 * My initial attempt to provide a wrapper tos implify runspace creation, i.e., multithreading in PowerShell.
 I had a bad experience recently with Start-ThreadJob in PS 7.3, where the threads weren't being properly used beyond 2 threads, so I am now skeptical it's complete and based this module off what I did with runspaces in that script.
-Haven't tested it in action yet though 💀
+Barring bare minimum testing on my command line, I haven't tested it in action yet though 💀

+### AbacusUtils

+* Mostly deprecated functions since the migration to Kubernetes, but a coupel I use to parse the sqlx-process.log or daal-v2 logfile.